mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 Each node receives different Hiera values for `vhost_name` which is specific to them at a node level, identified by their PE certname in their respective yaml files (`mynodecertname1.company.yaml` and `mynodecertname2.company.yaml`) in the nodes data layer.

-They also each receive different values for the `port` attribute based on the type of OS they’re running, RedHat or CentOS with values coming from `RedHat.yaml` and `CentOS.yaml` files in the OS data layer
+They also each receive different values for the `port` attribute based on the type of OS they’re running, RedHat or CentOS - with values coming from `RedHat.yaml` and `CentOS.yaml` files in the OS data layer.

+From this example you can see how the same configuration (via the `profile::apache_web` class) can be applied to multiple nodes but yet each node can recieve different configuration parameters based on key system information.
+Using this method means that Puppet code stays generic, maintainable sharable and scalable, whilst Hiera data holds the detail of specific configuration parameters.